dromescu/awesome_aws_reinvent2017_workshops/README.md

 ## Compute
 * CMP316 - Hedge Your Own Funds: Run Monte Carlo Simulations on Amazon EC2 Spot Fleets
 * CMP216 - Use Amazon EC2 Spot Instances to Deploy a Deep Learning Framework on Amazon ECS
+* CMP317 - Run Your CI/CD and Test Workloads for 90% Less with Amazon EC2 Spot

 ## Containers
 * CON209 - Interstella 8888: Learn How to Use Docker on AWS
 * CON318 - Interstella 8888: Monolith to Microservices with Amazon ECS
 * CON213 - Hands-on Deployment of Kubernetes on AWS
 * CON317 - Advanced Container Management at Catsndogs.lol
+* CON332 - Build a Java Spring Application on Amazon ECS

 ## Content Delivery
 * CTD403 - Supercharge Your Websites with the Power of Lambda@Edge